 Aim Current good practice Objectives Actions to be taken Person responsible Date to complete Actions by Success criteria Increase access to the curriculum for pupils with a disability One page profiles are in place for children as required.
 Visiting teachers are directed to read these before meeting the child.
 Personal Care Plans, Personal Support Plans, Physical Management Plans and Personal Emergency Evacuation Plans are in place for all children who require them.
 They are created with the appropriate stakeholders.
-Our school offers an apadtive curriculum for all pupils.
+Our school offers an adaptive curriculum for all pupils.
 We use resources tailored to the needs of pupils who require support to access the curriculum e.g., visual timetables, pencil grips, coloured overlays.
 To reduce or eliminate barriers which may prevent pupils with a disability from accessing the full curriculum.
 Pupils to have individualised targets for sensory and language needs.
 Pupils to attend Forest School to support their sensory needs in the outdoor environment.
-Specialist Support Provision Plans (SSPP) in place for children who cannot access the curriculum in their year group due to communication, cognition, sensory or emotional needs.
-Ensure all staff have access to the information they need e.g. SEND register and medical needs register.
-Identify and address training needs of staff to understand and meet the needs of disabled pupils and those with medical needs .
+Specialist Support Provision Plans (SSPP) in place for children who cannot access the curriculum in their year group due to communication, Ensure all staff have access to the information they need e.g. SEND register and medical needs register.
+Identify and address training needs of staff to understand and meet the needs of disabled pupils and those with medical needs.
 Pupil profiles and care plans created for individuals according to need.
 Provide specialist aids, equipment and ICT to promote disabled pupils' access to the curriculum.
-Senior Leadership Team regularly review the data and ensure, through pupil progress meetings, that School Office Pastoral Team SENCO Outside agencies Class teachers Subject leads SLT Sep 23 Annually and as required As the policy is reviewed and as ongoing good practice.
+Senior Leadership Team regularly review the data and SENCO Class teachers SENCO Class teachers SENCO Class teachers MAT IT Annually and as required As the policy is reviewed and as ongoing good practice.
 Staff are aware of pupils with disabilities and medical needs in the school and able to respond to their additional needs.
-All staff receive appropriate training, including annual Epi- pen, Asthmas and Epilepsy training.
+All staff receive appropriate training, including annual Epipen, Asthmas and Epilepsy training.
 SEND and medical needs registers are up-to- date.
 Children make progress in their ability to communicate.
 Children have structured lessons and they make good progress.